Senna (plant): Taxonomy and systematics

 Chamaecrista, Cassia, and Senna form a monophyletic group which some authors have called Cassia sensu lato.
 In 1982, the group was named Cassiinae and classified as a subtribe of the tribe Cassieae.
 The tribe Cassieae contains 21 genera and is now known to be polyphyletic, but the classification is still accepted because a revision of Fabaceae has yet to be published.

 The genus Senna has had a complex taxonomic history.
 What is now known as Senna was included by Linnaeus in his concept of Cassia in Species Plantarum in 1753.
 Philip Miller segregated Senna from Cassia in 1754 in the fourth edition of The Gardeners Dictionary.
 Until 1982, many authors, following Linnaeus, did not recognize Senna and Chamaecrista, but included them in a broadly circumscribed Cassia sensu lato.
 Phylogenetic analyses of DNA have shown that Chamaecrista, Cassia, and Senna are all monophyletic, but the relationships between these three genera have not been resolved.
 They are therefore shown in phylogenetic trees as a tritomy.

 Recent advances in the taxonomy and evolution of Senna worldwide have been published by Alexandre Gibau de Lima and Roseli Bortoluzzi.
 These studies include the description of new species from the Neotropical region, taxonomic revisions, integrative studies combining genomics, morphometrics, morphology, as well as phylogenetic and biogeographic analyses.

 A fossil seed pod of a Senna sp. from the middle Eocene epoch has been described from the Rancho clay pit in Henry County, Tennessee, United States.

 Etymology

 The genus name derives from the Arabic sanā, describing plants whose leaves and pods have cathartic and laxative properties.

-Species

-As of July 2024, Plants of the World Online accepted the following species: